Shooter Jennings

 Waylon Albright "Shooter" Jennings (born May 19, 1979) is an American musician and record producer.
 He is the son of country singers Waylon Jennings and Jessi Colter.
-In a career spanning three decades, Jennings has explored a variety of musical genres.
+In a career spanning over four decades, Jennings has explored a variety of musical genres.

 Jennings made his debut with the single "4th of July" of his 2005 album Put the "O" Back in Country on Universal South, which peaked at No. 22 on the Billboard country charts.
 Jennings has since followed with seven full-length studio albums: Electric Rodeo (2006), The Wolf (2007), Black Ribbons (2009), Family Man (2012), The Other Life (2013) Countach (For Giorgio) (2016), and Shooter (2018), in addition to a live album, a compilation, and numerous EPs.

 Early life

 Jennings was born in Nashville, Tennessee, on May 19, 1979.
 There are two different accounts regarding how he got his nickname "Shooter."
 His mother cited her, and husband Waylon Jennings's, love of western culture and cowboy art for inspiring the gun-derived moniker.
 But his father said he came up with the name when, moments after the newborn emerged from his mother's womb, the boy sprayed a nurse before anyone could put on his first diaper.
 "I love my mom," says Jennings, "but I like Dad's version better.
 And I believe it's true.
 He didn't make [stuff] like that up."

-He lived the first few years of his life in a crib on his parents' tour bus surrounded by the likes of Johnny Cash, Willie Nelson and Kris Kristofferson.
-By age 5, he was playing drums.
-At 8 years old, he began taking piano lessons.
-He started playing guitar at 14 and on occasion he'd play percussion in his father's band.

-In high school Jennings fronted an industrial rock band called KilRaven for his high school's talent show.
-In 2011, he released the KilRaven track "Only You" on the album "Missed The Boat".

 In 1996, Jennings and his father recorded an album together.
 They called it Fenixon (a play on the words "phoenix" and "son") but could not find a label to distribute it.
-Some of the material was remastered and used for the album Waylon Forever.
-The full Fenixon recording was finally released by Jennings's label Black Country Rock in 2014.
-Shooter Jennings is the uncle of singer Whey Jennings and musician William Harness, known as Struggle Jennings.